 How we organise learning time

 There are never quite enough hours to cover all the things we would like to the children to learn and experience.
 Year 1 children study 12 different subjects; children from Year 2 upwards study 13.
-We are very keen to ensure that children receive a broad, balanced curriculum.
+We are very keen to ensure that children receive a broad, balanced, connected and dynamic curriculum.
 In the first place, we want them to reach the highest possible standards in reading, writing and mathematics.
 But it is equally important to us that they have a full entitlement to enjoy learning in other subject areas.
 To that end teachers have been provided with clear guidance regarding how much time should be allocated to different subjects.
 This information appears below.

 A quality primary experience is not based upon coverage though.
 Doing more does not necessarily mean more will be learnt, or indeed that learning will be a more satisfying experience.
 Teachers at Barnes are expected to create rich, extended learning experiences so that the children have the chance to engage in deep, meaningful learning, by studying a subject in depth.
 It is far more likely that lasting and more purposeful learning will transpire in these circumstances.
 Teachers plan learning theme work throughout the year and also earmark one week every term when the exclusive focus is the learning theme.
 So there are no discrete English or mathematics lessons that week.
 Skills learnt in reading, writing and mathematics can be applied during the week within the learning theme focus.
-In addition to this, one week in the Autumn and Spring Terms is devoted to one of our special theme weeks: On Camera (film making) and our annual Arts Week.
+In addition to this, one week in the Autumn and Spring Term is devoted to one of our special theme weeks: On Camera (film making) and our annual Arts Week.

 Teachers have been guided to apply the adage ‘less is more’ if they find that there is insufficient time to get through everything.
 That means that rather than hurriedly trying to cover everything they focus on ensuring that what the children do is done well, with the maximum amount of learning being extracted from the topic under study.